 The Best Wildlife Experience in Every Province

-The Atlantic puffin is a sweet-looking, elusive black-and-white bird with an orange beak and legs.
-Spending whole seasons on the cold, open waters of the North Atlantic, they return in May and stay for the summer to nest on sea cliffs in Quebec, Iceland and the Faroe Islands.
+The Atlantic puffin is an elusive, sweet-looking black-and-white bird with an orange beak and legs.
+Spending entire seasons on the cold, open waters of the North Atlantic, they return in May and stay for the summer to nest on sea cliffs in Quebec, Iceland and the Faroe Islands.
 You can find them by the thousands off the shores of Newfoundland’s Avalon Peninsula.
-Just south of St. John’s, cruise on a guided tour into the four islands that comprise the Witless Bay Ecological Reserve where, in the spring and summer, some 260,000 puffins come to nest.
+From Bay Bulls, a small fishing village just south of St. John’s, cruise on a guided tour into the four islands that comprise the Witless Bay Ecological Reserve where, in the spring and summer, some 260,000 puffins come to nest.
 You’ll also find more than half a million storm petrels, birds that spend most of their lives swirling in the air, plus, some humpback whales and, in the spring, massive icebergs, majestic and white, headed south.

-Learn about the Newfoundland pony, the province’s only heritage animal.
+Discover the fascinating story of the Newfoundland pony— the province’s only designated heritage animal.

-Nova Scotia: Wild horses (Sable Island National Park and Reserve)
+Wild horses at Sable Island National Park and Reserve

-Prince Edward Island: Plenty of playful foxes (Prince Edward Island National Park)
+Plenty of playful foxes at Prince Edward Island National Park

 In addition to boasting the world’s highest tides, the Bay of Fundy is home to all sorts of rare and spectacular wildlife.
 Visitors can take the ferry to Grand Manan Island, then explore the charming villages and landscape of plunging sea cliffs and rugged headlands.
 But the best part of the trek is whale-watching.
 You’ll find breaching humpbacks, plus minkes, finbacks, and the endangered northern right whale—only about 400 remain in the world.
 And if you don’t see a whale, you can still enjoy the abundant bird life, and maybe even spot a seal playing in the wake of the boat.